indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Happens When You Get an OWI in Indiana?

 OWI convictions in Indiana are punishable by jail time and payment of fines.
 Usually, the court penalizes offenders based on the severity of the incident and aggravating reasons.
 The Indiana BMV also assesses administrative punishments that typically cause the loss or restriction of driving privileges.
 Alleged offenders can decide to challenge an OWI ticket in court and enter a non-guilty plea.
-Individuals who wish to request a review on administrative sanctions must file their request with the BMV within fifteen days.
+Individuals requesting a review of administrative sanctions may need to file their request with the BMV within fifteen days.

 disclaimer